top of page

 Never be ashamed to work righteousness, nor teach your children.

-• It takes experience learning your children and what works to help them grow in the right direction.
+• It takes experience learning your children to understand them as individuals and what works for you as their father to help them grow in the right direction, having the real experiences to help them navigate what they may experience in their journeys.
 This process requires humility for a parent because it takes practice and mistakes will happen along the way as parents learn to raise their children in the nurture of the Lord.
-A believing parent isn't ashamed to embrace the process because believers come in humility willing to work at it, confessing their faults when they happen learning from the experiences, and in an honest and good heart, they bring forth fruits in themselves and their children with patience.
+A believing parent isn't ashamed to embrace the process because believers come in humility willing to work at it, confessing their faults when they happen, learning from the experiences, and in an honest and good heart, they bring forth fruits in themselves and their children with patience.
 Taking the time to raise children in the nurture of the Lord is kept in kindly remembrance before Alahayim:

 Testament of Naphtali Chapter 8:5